General Info – summary

 Ethnobotany

-These plants grow best in warm, well-drained areas, where frost is mild.
+These plants grow best in warm, well-drained areas, where frost is relatively mild.
 The tree handles pruning well.
 This is an attractive garden prospect.
-Although trees are found near the coast, they also do well at Pretoria as well as Lowveld National Botanical Gardens (photos 1 0216 & 736).
+Although trees are naturally found near the coast, planted trees also do well near Pretoria as well as at the Lowveld National Botanical Gardens (photos 1021 & 736).

 References